bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 ### `mutate()`

 Besides working with existing columns, it is sometimes necessary to add new columns that are functions of existing columns.
-That’’’s what the `mutate()` function is for.
+That’s what the `mutate()` function is for.

-`mutate()` always adds new columns at the end of your dataset so we’ll start by creating a narrower dataset so we can see the new variables.
+`mutate()` always adds new columns at the end of your data set so we’ll start by creating a narrower data set so we can see the new variables.
 (Remember that when you use in RStudio, an easy way to see all the columns is `View()`.)

-First, create with `select()` a narrow dataset `athletes_narrow` which only contains the variables `name`, `gender`, `age`, `sport`, `height`, and `weight`.
+First, create with `select()` a narrow data set `athletes_narrow` which only contains the variables `name`, `gender`, `age`, `sport`, `height`, and `weight`.
 (Here, we add a few more columns than we need now, because we plan to use `athletes_narrow` later).